openharmony/arkcompiler_ets_frontend/ets2panda/linter-4.2/docs/rules/recipe1.md

 - Recipe 059:  ``delete`` operator is not supported (``arkts-no-delete``)
 - Recipe 060:  ``typeof`` operator is allowed only in expression contexts (``arkts-no-type-query``)
 - Recipe 066:  ``in`` operator is not supported (``arkts-no-in``)
-- Recipe 105:  Property-based runtime type checks are not supported (``arkts-no-prop-existence-check``)
 - Recipe 144:  Usage of standard library is restricted (``arkts-limited-stdlib``)